sudo apt-get update

 - Organization name: Enter your organization name

-- Administrator password: Enter the same password set during installation.
+- Administrator password: Enter the same password set during installation of openLDAP.

 - Database backend: MDB.